mmcs-work/HybridGANTraining/README.md

 To check the modelling of different data, 2d data is also used as an alternative to the complex image data like MNIST/ CIFAR10.

+Different experiments we have done
+- OOD detection
+- Discriminator score evaluation
+- Running FID score plots
+- Comparison of different model training using Likelihoods
+- Comparison of images generated with FID and IS score.

 ## Experiemented models